Legal NoticesDownload this as a PDF

 - email – holds customer’s email address (which is used as the login/account name); expires 2 (two) years after last visit to website.

-- cookieWarningSeen - if set, the cookie warning banner at the top of the page is not shown; expires 2 (two) years after last visit to website.
+- cookieWarningSeen – governs the display (or non-display) of cookie notices; expires 2 (two) years after last visit to website.

 Category 4: Targeting or Advertising Cookies

-- Google cookies – gads, DSID, FLC, AID, TAID, and exchange_uid
+- Google cookies – gac, gads, DSID, FLC, AID, TAID and exchange_uid; expires 2 (two) years after last visit to website.

-When you visit our website we use these cookies to collect information about your activities that do not personally or directly identify you.
+When you visit our website we use these cookies to collect information about your activities that may directly or indirectly identify you.
 This information may include the content you view, the date and time that you view this content, the products you purchase, or your location information associated with your IP address.
 We may use the information we collect to serve you more relevant advertisements (referred to as ‘Retargeting’) or to measure ‘Conversions’ on our site.
 This information can include where you saw the ads we serve you and what ads you clicked on.
+Category 4 cookies are implemented on the lawful basis of consent as described in the GDPR.

-6.3 We also use Google’s third party audience data such as age, gender and interests to better understanding the behaviour of our customers.
+6.3 We also use Google’s third party audience data such as, such as interests and commonly visited websites, to better understanding the behaviour of our customers.
 For example, you may see our ads on other websites because we contract with Google and other similar companies to target our ads based on information we or they have collected, including information that was collected through automated means (such as cookies and web beacons).
 These companies also use automated technologies to collect information when you click on our ads, which helps track and manage the effectiveness of our marketing efforts.

 6.4 We also make use of social network cookies from LinkedIn, Twitter and Facebook.
 These cookies may store anonymous demographic data from the relevant social network.
 For example, LinkedIn data can include company size, industry, job function and seniority level but does not include any personally identifiable information.

-There are also general options (unrelated to ASPL) available for opting out of various web services’ automated collection of information.
+6.6 There are general options (unrelated to ASPL) available for opting out of various web services’ automated collection of information.
+Examples on how to do this can be found at http://www.youronlinechoices.com/uk/.

 7 LINKS TO NON-ASPL WEBSITES